 Don Norman in the TED video Three Ways Good Design Makes You Happy gives a delightful example of storytelling in the playful designs of various designers, including an interactive ping pong table, and chairs by Jake Cress that appear to be “reaching” for missing pieces that are “running away” from them.
 In these designs, you can immediately tell what’s going on — the designer is attempting to communicate with you through the clever anthropomorphism of the products.

 We digital designers can utilize the same basic principles to tell stories to our audiences.
 As can be seen in the previous example, it doesn’t take much to generate a story that makes people laugh or inspires them to feel a connection with you, the designer, through your designs.
-Just a small bit of humanization where there isn’t expected to be any, can do the trick.
+Just a small bit of humanization where there isn’t expected to be any can do the trick.

 Otherwise, you can come up with your own simple stories to tell.
-Because if there’s one thing to definitely keep in mind, it’s that…
+Because if there’s one thing to keep in mind, it’s that…

 The simpler your story, the more impact it can have on people who only look at it for a few seconds.
 The power of emotion can turn even the most generic imagery into a powerful storytelling medium.
 The popular website Reddit uses simple storytelling with its mascot, the little white alien.

 Occasionally, the front page of Reddit will feature the alien in intriguing situations, such as (ironically) getting abducted by aliens.
-Alexis Ohanian, one of the founders of Reddit, has said that this simple use of storytelling on the Reddit front page has garnered the website massive traffic and advertising revenue over the years.
+Alexis Ohanian, one of the founders of Reddit, has said that this simple use of storytelling on the Reddit front page has garnered the massive website traffic and advertising revenue over the years.